 WSHA Budget Asks (In Order of Priority)

-- Memory care.
-The lack of memory care services for Medicaid patients living with dementia is a significant barrier to post-acute placement for community hospitals.
-WSHA supports increasing Medicaid long-term care payment rates for patients living with dementia.
-A funding request is about $10 million in state funds; total of $20 million with federal funds.
+- Ensure difficult to discharge patients have placement for memory care.
+No one should live in a hospital.
+But some patients are not able to discharge to more appropriate post-acute care settings (such as a skilled nursing facility, adult family home or nursing home).
+The lack of memory care services for Medicaid patients living with dementia, Alzheimer’s and traumatic brain injury is a significant barrier to post-acute placement for community hospitals.
+WSHA supports increasing Medicaid long-term care payment rates for these patients.
+A funding request of about $5 million in state funds; $10 million total with federal funds.

 Non-WSHA Budget Asks We May Support (In Order of Recommendation)